grackle-project/grackle/doc/source/Integration.rst

          }

          // Set parameter values for chemistry.
-         // Now access the global copy of the chemistry_data struct (grackle_data). my_grackle_data->use_grackle = 1;            // chemistry on
+         my_grackle_data->use_grackle = 1;            // chemistry on
          my_grackle_data->with_radiative_cooling = 1; // cooling on
          my_grackle_data->primordial_chemistry = 3;   // molecular network with H, He, D